wallaby-rails/wallaby-rails/README.md

     end
     ```

-    Once this is set, Wallaby will automatically pick up the above mentioned authentication methods (which is compatible with Devise), not to mention all functionalities including application helpers, before_action and etc (which will be beneficial for further development upon Wallaby, see [Customization](CUSTOMIZATION.md)).
+    Once this is set, Wallaby will automatically pick up the above mentioned authentication methods (which is compatible with Devise), not to mention all functionalities including application helpers, before_action and etc.

-2. You could still use custom authentication by configuring the `authenticate` and `current_user` options as below:
+2. You are able to custom authentication by configuring the `authenticate` and `current_user` options as below example:

     ```ruby
     #!config/initializers/wallaby.rb